 Each resident student is a member of our residence life community.
-Life in this community is based on trust and mutual respect between residents, resident assistants, and managers.
-Our goal is to provide each resident with a high quality living-learning environment and to meet his or her individual needs to the best of our ability while ensuring the health and welfare of the entire residence community.
+Life in this community is based on trust and mutual respect between residents, resident assistants, and residence staff.
+Our goal is to provide each and every resident with a high quality living and learning environment, to meet individual needs, and to ensure the health and welfare of the entire residence community.

-Being a member of a community affords each resident a variety of opportunities and responsibilities.
-We hope the experience will be both exciting and challenging, while giving residents the opportunity to form long-lasting friendships.
+Being a member of such a community affords each resident a variety of opportunities and responsibilities.
+The experience is both exciting and challenging, and gives residents the opportunity to form valuable skills and life-long friendships.

-Our campus has two large residence halls—Childs Hall is our men’s residence hall and Grant Hall is our women’s residence hall—that house mostly first-year students.
-Most second and third-year students live in one of our three Suites—Brock Hall, Gladish Hall, and King Hall—beautiful apartments with both single and double rooms.
-Seniors can select to live in one of our cozy cathedral-ceilinged Cottages—Alden Cottage, Gyllenhaal Cottage, Hyatt Cottage, and Woodard Cottage.
+Our campus has two large residence halls that house mostly first-year students, Child’s Hall for men and Grant Hall for women.
+Most second and third-year students live in an apartment in one of our three Suites—Brock Hall, Gladish Hall, or King Hall—and enjoy full kitchens and either single or double rooms.
+Seniors can elect to share one of our cozy cathedral-ceilinged Cottages—Alden Cottage, Gyllenhaal Cottage, Hyatt Cottage, or Woodard Cottage.

-Fifteen percent of our students come from countries outside the United States, adding rich diversity to our community and expanding our global awareness.
-Our staff is committed to being available and supportive of your needs.
-Above all, our residence life is guided by policies that emphasize the importance of acting in ways that show respect and charity for others and promote safety and security for the entire community.
+Our staff is committed to being available for you and supportive of your needs.
+But above all, our residence life is guided by policies that emphasize the importance of acting in ways that show respect and charity for others, and promote safety and well-being for the entire community.